ComplianceAsCode/content/release_tools/README.md

 -   Announce on twitter via [@OpenSCAP](https://twitter.com/openscap)

-How to Perform A Downstream Build (Fedora, COPR)
+How to Perform A Downstream Build (Fedora)
 ================================================

 Fedora Builds